 I did not want to work more hours than was comfortable and therefore stressed about money.
 I started hustling after becoming debt free.

 One way to earn more money is through the Side Hustle to Success Course.
-There are over 40 different ways to side hustle, including how to mystery shop, take panel surveys, partner with Uber or Lyft, start a dog walking business and more!
+This course shares over forty different ways to side hustle, including how to mystery shop, take panel surveys, partner with Uber or Lyft, start a dog walking business and more!

 8. My hubby and I did not work as a team to pay off our debt.

 We were in agreement about getting out of debt; however we did not share the passion and hard work of paying everything off.

 It’s best to get on the same page with your partner when you start paying off debt.
 Having each other’s support can be very crucial.

 9. I was spotty about budgeting.

 I hated budgeting and panicked, thinking a budget showed how I failed with money so I avoided budgeting.
 This was one of the biggest mistakes I made while paying off debt.